Quantum-secure message authentication via blind-unforgeability

 using the Cauchy-Schwartz inequality in the second line.
 This finally implies that the adversary's guess $p'$ is equal to $p$ and the measurement $<q$ vs. $\ge q$ returns $\ge q$ with probability at most

 Here we have used Equation \eqref{eq:badbound} and the uniformity of $\mathbf p $ conditioned on $\mathbf p\notin\mathcal{P}^{\text{bad}}_{\mathbf K}$ and $\mathbf K=K$ in the last line. \end{proof}

-\paragraph{Remark.} As we will later show, this \BZ-secure MAC is not secure in our proposed notion of blind-unforgeability.
-It's not hard to see that it is also not \GYZ-secure.
+\paragraph{Remark.} It's not hard to see that the MAC from \expref{Construction}{con:real-BZ-killer} is not \GYZ-secure.
 Indeed, observe that the forging adversary described above queries on messages starting with $0$ only, and then forges successfully on a message starting with $1$.
 If the scheme was \GYZ secure, then in the accepting case, the portion of this adversary between the query and the final output would have a simulator which leaves the computational basis invariant.
 Such a simulator cannot change the first bit of the message from $0$ to $1$, a contradiction.